keystonejs/keystone/.changeset/quiet-bees-rescue.md

 '@keystonejs/fields': patch
 ---

-Fix Location field unable to render in admin ui after deleting the value.
+Fix a bug with the location field where it is unable to render in admin ui after deleting the value.